geohai/covid-lstm/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [metadata](https://github.com/geohai/covid-lstm/blob/main/metadata.yml) or [contact us](mailto:benjamin.Lucas@colorado.edu) and we’ll help you sort it out.
+Having questions about this project? [contact us](mailto:benjamin.Lucas@colorado.edu) and we’ll help you sort it out.